-Island hopping has become one of the most popular things for tourists to do in The Philippines and, with over 1,700 islands making up the province of Palawan alone, there is no better way to explore it than on a boat!
+Island hopping has become one of the many must-do's for tourists in The Philippines and, with over 1,700 islands making up the province of Palawan alone, there is no better way to explore it than on a boat!

 Our first island stop was primarily to restock the fresh water on the boat, but we were also free to explore the little fishing village, experience how the locals live and even look inside their school, with it's walls plastered in English teaching materials and times tables.
-Our crew and co-explorers swam in the village's very own swimming pool and played basketball with the children, who were all constantly smiling.
+Our crew and co-explorers swam in the village's very own swimming pool and played basketball with the children.
 Honestly, it felt a bit intrusive but we soon felt very welcome and a part of their little community.

 On our second day, as well as all the snorkelling (at a shipwreck!), we visited a TAO training camp on the east side of mainland El Nido, where we played football and volleyball on the pristine beach before being treated to fresh coconuts to drink from!
 We could also seek shelter from the blazing hot sun in handmade bamboo huts!

-Our third day was spent around the area of Bascuit Bay on the west side of mainland El Nido.
+Our third day was spent around the area of Bacuit Bay on the west side of mainland El Nido.
 Some of us explored an incredible cave and others simply enjoyed the beach.
 Next, the boat pulled into a beautiful lagoon amongst tall, limestone cliffs, where we swam, snorkelled and kayaked around.
-Whilst lunch was being prepared, some of the crew put on a bit of a show, diving and somersaulting in from the top deck of the boat and those that were brave enough did to!
+Whilst lunch was being prepared, some of the crew put on a bit of a show, diving and somersaulting in from the top deck of the boat with those that were brave enough to do it too!

 The sun had already set when we arrived on Ginto Island for the first night, so it was pretty much pitch black when we had to kayak to shore...
 Other than a few nervous giggles, there was nothing but silence on board.
 Everybody was secretly a little bit scared - including us!
 But we all made it to the island safe and sound, but not quite dry!

 What makes TAO special isn't just the snorkelling, island hopping or amazing food...
-It's the values that it seems to stand for - the sustainability of the food, lack of single use plastics on board and support it gives to the local communities.
+It's the values that it seems to stand for - the sustainability of the food, lack of single use plastics on board and support that it gives to the local communities.
 The crew on board work with such enthusiasm and passion because of the education and experience they receive from TAO and, through this education, TAO can really make a difference to people's lives.
-Even the massages included in the tour are set up in a way that creates a source of income for the women on the islands who give massages and stitch all of our bedding was hand stitched by them too, and they also have a bunch of beauty products made from organic coconut oil, an awesome selection of clothing and much more available for purchase as part of the women's initiative.
+Even the massages included in the tour are set up in a way that creates a source of income for the women of the islands.
+All of our bedding was hand stitched by them too, and they also have a bunch of beauty products made from organic coconut oil, an awesome selection of clothing and much more available for purchase as part of the women's initiative.